Macronutrients explained

 The role of each macronutrient

-Proteins are the body's building blocks: they repair muscle tissue, make enzymes, and support the immune system.
+Proteins are the building blocks of the body: they repair muscle tissue, manufacture enzymes, and support the immune system.
 They are found in meat, fish, eggs, legumes, and dairy products.

 Carbohydrates are the preferred fuel for the brain and muscles.
-They are divided into simple sugars (fruit, honey) and complex carbs (whole-grain bread, rice, pasta).
-Complex carbs provide stable, long-lasting energy.
+They are divided into simple sugars (fruit, honey) and complex ones (whole bread, rice, pasta).
+Complex carbohydrates provide stable, long-lasting energy.

 Fats are essential for hormone production, the absorption of fat-soluble vitamins (A, D, E, K), and organ protection.
 They also constitute the body's densest energy reserve.